• Skip to primary navigation

 Easy appetizer recipes

 Are you looking for more quick and easy appetizers?
 Look no further!
-Whether it is a healthy panelle recipe, salmon pinwheels, or the ever-popular lupini, please take a look at my collection of appetizers that are perfect for any occasion.
+Whether it is a healthy panelle recipe, salmon pinwheels, or the ever-popular lupini, please look at my collection of appetizers that are perfect starters for any occasion.

 An close up photo of the mozzarella balls aka bocconcini, in a ceramic dish. placed on a wooden board.